25 VS Code Extensions Worth Installing in 2026

 1. GitHub Copilot

 Publisher: GitHub Why it matters: Copilot has become my most-used extension by a wide margin.
-The inline code suggestions are scarily accurate for boilerplate code, and the chat feature is excellent for explaining unfamiliar codebases.
-The Copilot-powered code review suggestions in pull requests have also been a useful addition.
+Not close.
+Inline code suggestions are scarily accurate for boilerplate, and the chat feature is excellent for explaining unfamiliar codebases.
+Copilot-powered code review suggestions in pull requests have also been a surprisingly useful addition.

 Cost: Rs 800/month (Individual) or free for verified students and open-source maintainers.